SYMPOSIUM

-The brain-in-depth (BID) symposium is an anual symposium on layer-dependent imaging that my group organizes together with collaborators from the Otto-von-Guericke University Magdeburg, the DZNE, the Max Planck Institute for Human Cognitive and Brain Sciences and the Hertie Institute for Clinical Brain Research.
+The brain-in-depth (BID) Symposium is an anual symposium on layer-dependent imaging that my group organizes together with collaborators from the Otto-von-Guericke University Magdeburg, the DZNE, the Max Planck Institute for Human Cognitive and Brain Sciences and the Hertie Institute for Clinical Brain Research.
+The next BID Symposium will take place 14/15 March 2024 in Tübingen!
+More info soon!

-The brain-in-depth (BID) symposium is an anual symposium on layer-dependent imaging that my group organizes together with collaborators from the Otto-von-Guericke University Magdeburg, the DZNE, the Max Planck Institute for Human Cognitive and Brain Sciences and the Hertie Institute for Clinical Brain Research.
+The brain-in-depth (BID) Symposium is an anual symposium on layer-dependent imaging that my group organizes together with collaborators from the Otto-von-Guericke University Magdeburg, the DZNE, the Max Planck Institute for Human Cognitive and Brain Sciences and the Hertie Institute for Clinical Brain Research.
+The next BID Symposium will take place 14/15 March 2024 in Tübingen!
+More info soon!

 METHOD